What should I know about teaching placement options?

 What will my accommodations be like?

-Throughout your teaching contract, whether that be for five or 10 months, you'll receive free housing!
-You might live in a studio apartment, a school dorm or a shared house (always with a private bedroom).
+Rent-free housing is included in the program.
+Your school will provide a studio apartment, school dorm, or shared house (you’d have a private bedroom).
 Depending on the facility, sometimes internet is also available for an extra fee.
 You'll be responsible for utilities, although some schools provide a small stipend to help.
 Accommodations don't usually have cooking facilities.

 What type of visa do I need?